1. Introduction

 Background

-2.1 Health and Safety legislation in Great Britain is enforced by the Health and Safety Executive or one of the over 380 local authorities (LA) depending on the main activity carried out at any particular premises.
+2.1 Health and Safety legislation in Great Britain is enforced by the Health and Safety Executive or one of the over 380 local authorities (LA) depending on the main activity.
 In general LA’s are the main enforcing authority for retail, wholesale distribution and warehousing, hotel and catering premises, offices, and the consumer/leisure industries.
+Local authorities are not responsible for – agriculture, horticulture, forestry, medicine (hospitals, GPs, dentists etc) mining, open land, quarries, and railways.

-2.2 Each local authority is an enforcing authority in its own right and must make adequate provision for enforcement.
+2.2 Each local authority is an enforcing authority and must make adequate provision for enforcement.
 The LA National Enforcement Code introduced in May 2013 sets out the principles that each local authority should follow to ensure a consistent, proportionate and targeted approach to regulation based on risk.

 • provision of advice and guidance to individual businesses or groups

-2.4 Local authority inspectors may use enforcement powers, including formal enforcement notices, to address occupational health and safety risks and secure compliance with the law.
+2.4 Local authority inspectors may use enforcement powers, including formal enforcement notices, to address risks and secure compliance with the law.
 Prosecution action may be appropriate to hold those to account for failures to safeguard health and safety Local authority enforcement – HSE and LAs Working together – HSE

 Mission Statement